svekars/odyssey-project/README.md

 # Upload the CSV to SQL database

-* `create-sql-table.py` - creates a table if it doesn't exist
+* `create-sql-table.sh` - creates a table if it doesn't exist
 * `add-csv-to-table.py` - adds the CSV to the created SQL table

 # Visualize